 It doesn’t have to be this way.

-Who else have had bad treatment in a social event for being a “Mrs Nobody”?
+Who else has had bad treatment in a social event for being a “Mrs Nobody”?

 What should be done about this?
 Are there legal rights or bodies for complaints in cases of such harassment?